MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 ### `--positionBaseQp=INT-VALUE`
 The quantisation parameter used to quantise geometry positions.
-The effective QP may be varied according to `positionQuantisationOctreeDepth`.
+The effective QP may be varied according to `positionSliceQpOffset` and `positionQuantisationOctreeDepth`.
 A QP equal to 4 results in a scale factor of 1.

+### `--positionSliceQpOffset=INT-VALUE`
+A per-slice offset to be applied to `positionBaseQp`.

 ### `--positionQuantisationOctreeDepth=INT-VALUE`
 The depth in the octree at which per-node QP offsets are signalled.
 A non-normative encoder process determines the QP offset based upon the local density of the octree.
+A value of -1 disables signalling of per-node QP offsets.

 ### `--bitwiseOccupancyCoding=0|1`
 In octree geometry coding, there are both byte-wise and bit-wise tools to